 How close and warm is your family?
 Do you feel your childhood was happier than most other people’s?

 And also, allow me to link you to some virtual date ideas so you and your boo can stay connected in all the ways.

 And whomst said chivalry is dead?
 “I love the idea of using written words to communicate during this time,” says O’Neill.
 And TBH, when it comes to expressing how you really, actually feel, nothing can beat a pen-to-paper love note.
 You can either write letters to your partner back and forth, or you and your partner can create a shared journal where you both write about particular topics each day of the week.

 Like, maybe you decide on a topic of how you fell in love.
 Take 30 minutes to write the story in your own words, take a picture of the writing, send it to your S.O., and tell them to do the same.
 Spend some time reading how they saw it happen in their mind too.
 It’s like, the most earnestly cute thing I’ve ever heard of.

-But please, please, please, keep in mind that the topics included are very basic and don't dive into a couple's deeply-rooted relationship problems.
-If you find that you are still struggling, sometimes dropping some coin is necessary to finding the underlying issues.
+But please, please, please keep in mind that the topics included are very basic and don’t dive into a couple’s deeply rooted relationship problems.
+If you find that you are still struggling, sometimes dropping some coin is necessary to find the underlying issues.
 Your wallet and mental health will thank you.